Double-Ended Palindromic Trees in Linear Time: Introduction

+The data structure adopted in our implementation is an extended eertree.
+This indicates that we always have access to the eertree of the current string, and therefore the basic operations of eertrees are naturally inherited.
+Roughly speaking, we propose a self-organizing data structure double-ended eertree which supports online deque operations on the stored string in linear time.
+We formally state our efficient algorithm for the double-ended eertree in the following theorem.

-\begin{theorem} [Double-ended eertrees, Theorem \ref{thm:eertree-surface-recording} restated] Double-ended eertree can be implemented with worst-case time and space complexity $O\rbra*{\log\rbra*{\sigma}}$ per operation, where $\sigma$ is the size of the alphabet. \end{theorem}
+\begin{theorem} [Double-ended eertrees] Double-ended eertree can be implemented with worst-case time and space complexity $O\rbra*{\log\rbra*{\sigma}}$ per operation, where $\sigma$ is the size of the alphabet. \end{theorem}

 The double-ended eertree is assumed to work in the word RAM model \cite{FW90} under the constant cost criterion (see Section \ref{sec:word-ram} for the formal definition), which considers any operations from the C programming language as constant time, thereby a more practical computational model than RAM \cite{CR73}.
 The word RAM model is arguably the most widely used computational model for practical algorithms (cf. \cite{Hag98}).
 In practice, the size $\sigma$ of the alphabet is usually a constant, e.g., $\sigma = 2$ for binary strings, $\sigma = 4$ for DNA sequences, and $\sigma = 26$ for English dictionaries; in this case, the implementation of double-ended eertrees in Theorem \ref{thm:main} achieves worst-case time and space complexity $O\rbra*{1}$ per operation.
+We propose two different methods to implement double-ended eertrees (see Section \ref{sec:tech} for further discussions), with their practical and efficient C/C++ implementations provided in \cite{Wan22}.